cifanip/quantitative-finance/cases/04_hidden_markov_models/index.md

 <p align="center"><b>Figure 2:</b> Optimal state sequence of length $2000$.</p>

+This provides a graphical summary of the information encoded in the transition matrix $A$.
+At each step of the sequence, the hidden state is more likely to remain the same than to switch to a different state.
+Moreover, lower state values are more likely than higher ones, as can be seen from Figure 2.

+## 3. Limitations

 [^1]: Stamp, M., 2004.
 A revealing introduction to hidden Markov models.
 Department of Computer Science San Jose State University.